What we do

 Woman presenting, pointing at a flowchart on a paper, wearing a patterned top with cats and pearl necklace, in an office setting with sticky notes and diagrams on the wall.

-Building capacity and sustainability within communities
+Build capacity and sustainability within communities

 Monochrome photo of raised hands in front of a blurred person

-Embodying approaches that share power, knowledge and resources
+Embody approaches that share power, knowledge and resources

 At Partisan, we believe an approach to change is more active than a theory of change.